The regularity of electronic wave functions in Barron spaces: Introduction

 expressed here in dimensionless form or in atomic units.
 It acts on functions with arguments $x_1,\ldots,x_N$ in $\mathbb{R}^3$, which are associated with the positions of the considered electrons.
 The $a_1,\ldots,a_K$ in $\mathbb{R}^3$ are the fixed positions of the nuclei and the values $Z_\nu>0$ the charges of the nuclei in multiples of the electron charge.
 The solution space of the equation is the Hilbert space $H^1(\mathbb{R}^{3N})$.
 The multiplication with the potential

 is a bounded mapping from $H^1(\mathbb{R}^{3N})$ to $L_2(\mathbb{R}^{3N})$ as can be shown by means of a Hardy inequality.
-This allows to express the eigenvalue problem in weak form, which gives the equation a precise meaning and fixes its solutions at the singular points of the interaction potential (\ref{eq1.2}) and at infinity.
+This will play an important role later on and allows to express the eigenvalue problem in weak form.
+The weak formulation fixes the solutions at the singular points of the interaction potential (\ref{eq1.2}) and at infinity.

 The regularity properties of the eigenfunctions have been of interest to mathematicians for a long time, beginning with Kato's seminal work \cite{Kato} almost seventy years ago.
 Far-reaching results on the regularity of the eigenfunctions in H\"older spaces can be found in \cite{Fournais-Hoffmann-Ostenhof-Sorensen} and \cite{Fournais-Hoffmann-Ostenhof-Sorensen_2}.
-The study of the regularity in Hilbert spaces of mixed derivatives began with \cite{Yserentant_2004}.
-See \cite{Yserentant_2010} and \cite{Yserentant_2011} and \cite{Kreusler-Yserentant} and \cite{Meng} for further developments.
+The study of the regularity in Hilbert spaces of mixed derivatives began with Yserentant \cite{Yserentant_2004}.
+See Kreusler and Yserentant \cite{Kreusler-Yserentant}, Meng \cite{Meng} and Yserentant \cite{Yserentant_2010}, \cite{Yserentant_2011} for further developments.
 The regularity properties of the solutions in Hilbert spaces of mixed derivatives constitute the basis for interesting complexity estimates and attempts to break the curse of dimensionality \cite{Yserentant_2010}.

 Inspired by the extensive recent work on the approximation properties of neural networks, the present paper is dedicated to the regularity of the eigenfunctions in Barron spaces.
-Let $B_s(\mathbb{R}^n)$, $s$ here an arbitrary real number, be the Banach space that consists of the measurable functions $u:\mathbb{R}^n\to\mathbb{C}$ with finite norm
+Let $B_s(\mathbb{R}^n)$, for any real number $s$, be the Banach space that consists of the measurable functions $u:\mathbb{R}^n\to\mathbb{C}$ with finite norm

-The rapidly decreasing functions form a dense subset of $L_1(\mathbb{R}^n)$ and therefore also of these spaces.
+The infinitely differentiable functions with rapidly, superpolynomially decreasing derivatives of all orders, in the following referred to shortly as rapidly decreasing functions, form a dense subset of these spaces.
 The spectral Barron space $\B^s(\mathbb{R}^n)$, $s\geq 0$, is the space of the functions that possess a then also unique representation

 in terms of a function $\fourier{u}\in B_s(\mathbb{R}^n)$, their Fourier transform.
 They are Banach spaces under the norm (\ref{eq1.3}) of the Fourier transforms.
 Because every rapidly decreasing function is the Fourier transform of another rapidly decreasing function, the rapidly decreasing functions are dense in $\B^s(\mathbb{R}^n)$.
 The functions in $\B^s(\mathbb{R}^n)$ are uniformly continuous and vanish at infinity by the Riemann-Lebesgue theorem.
 If $s\geq m$, $m$ a natural number, they are $m$-times continuously differentiable and their derivatives up to order $m$ vanish at infinity.